ronaldbosma/azure-integration-services-quickstart/README.md

 ```
 ├── demos                      [ Demo guide(s) ]
+├── hooks                      [ AZD Hooks to execute at different stages of the deployment process ]
 ├── images                     [ Images used in the README ]
 ├── infra                      [ Infrastructure As Code files ]
 │   |── functions              [ Bicep user-defined functions ]